astroumd/GradMap/docs/git.md

     git config --list

-will list your git settings (on unix, see also the **~/.gitconfig** file, which you can also edit directly if you know what you are doing)
+will list your git settings (on unix, see also the **~/.gitconfig** file, which you can also edit directly if you know what you are doing).
+Here are some of my favorite settings and aliases:

     git config --global user.email          "teuben@gmail.com"
     git config --global user.name           "Peter Teuben"